gyuilLim/youtube-scene-search-with-text/README.md

 * kfe(bool) : kfe means 'key frame extraction'. you can choose whether to use it or not.
 * download(bool) : whether to download youtube video.

-So, you can install CLI like :
+So, you can install as CLI like this :

 ```bash
 $ python text_search_main.py \